 Choose the location of your new Preset, enter its name, and click Save.

-See in Glossary window onto the GameObject.
+See in Glossary window onto the GameObject that contains that component.

 Note: Applying a Preset copies properties from the Preset to the item.
 It doesn’t link the Preset to the item.
 Changes you make to the Preset do not affect the items you have previously applied the Preset to.

-In the Inspector, click the Preset icon.
+In the Inspector, click the Preset selector (the slider icon).

 In the Select Preset window, search for and select the Preset to apply.